ooni/ooni.org/content/post/zambia-election-monitoring.md

 country.

-In addition to testing the URLs included in the global test list, ooniprobe is also designed to examine a test list which is specifically created for the country that the user is running ooniprobe from, if such a list exists.
+In addition to testing the URLs included in the global test list, OONI Probe is also designed to examine a test list which is specifically created for the country that the user is running OONI Probe from, if such a list exists.
 Unlike the global test list, [*country-specific test lists*](https://github.com/citizenlab/test-lists/tree/master/lists) include websites that are relevant and commonly accessed within specific